sgaisi/moonshotAISI/docs/getting_started/first_test.md

 Then, use your browser and navigate to `http://localhost:3000`

-!!! note
+> **Note**<br>
 We will be testing a model from OpenAI in this guide.
 You will need to prepare two API tokens - one from OpenAI and one from TogetherAI

 ## Run Benchmark Test